Excercise a high degree of caution in Tunisia due to the high threat of terrorist attack.

 The currency of Tunisia is the Tunisian Dinar (TND).
 Tunisian law prohibits the import or export of Tunisian dinars.

-Prior to departure from Tunisia, you can convert a maximum of TND3,000 back into foreign currency.
+Before you leave Tunisia, you can convert a maximum of TND3,000 back into foreign currency.
 Keep receipts as you'll need them for your customs declaration on departure.

 Safety and security